Azure/Enterprise-Scale-for-AVS/BrownField/Networking/AVS-to-AVS-CrossRegion-GlobalReach/readme.md

 * Update the parameter values in appropriate parameter file.

-* Run one of the following script.
+* Run one of the following scripts.

 ### Bicep